iEchoxu/icrawler/README.md

-# What is iHosts
+# What is icrawler
-A tool for updating the hosts file
+Configurable Crawler Created Based on Chromedp (Lite Version)

 ## How To Use ?
 - `go mod tidy`